-League's top hitting prospect in 2001 and one of the youngest players to play in the Futures Game in Boston
+League's top hitting prospect in 2001 and one of the youngest players to play in the Futures Game in Los

-- On the international front, Avila led the way to the 1999 signing of Tigers first baseman/third baseman Miguel
+- On the international front, Avila led the way to the 1999 signing of Tigers first baseman Miguel Cabrera, who in

-second baseman Luis Castillo and shortstop Alex Gonzalez, as well as shortstop Edgar Renteria.
+second baseman Luis Castillo, shortstop Alex Gonzalez and shortstop Edgar Renteria.

-- Named director of scouting for the Marlins in July 1998...was responsible for all of the Marlins scouting efforts on
+- Named Director of Scouting for the Marlins in July 1998...was responsible for all of the Marlins scouting efforts

 academies in the Dominican Republic and Venezuela.